 For residential review Candidates.

-AI-GRS and AI-RRS Designation Experience Applications for MAI, SRPA, SRA, RM, RPRA, and ARM Designated Members
+AI-GRS and AI-RRS Designation Experience Applications for MAI, SRPA, SRA, RM, AACI, CRA, RPRA, and ARM Designated Members

 Please make sure that you have added the appropriate Candidate path prior to submitting experience applications.

-For Designated MAI, SRPA, RPRA, and ARM members, who are also general review Candidates for Designation.
+For Designated MAI, SRPA, AACI, RPRA, and ARM members, who are also general review Candidates for Designation.
 Common Errors & Issues in Review Learn how to avoid common errors in appraisal review.

-For Designated MAI, SRPA, SRA, RM, RPRA, and ARM members, who are also residential review Candidates for Designation.
+For Designated MAI, SRPA, SRA, RM, CRA, RPRA, and ARM members, who are also residential review Candidates for Designation.
 Common Errors & Issues in Review Learn how to avoid common errors in appraisal review.

 Review Experience FAQs Common questions regarding the review experience requirement process.